The Ultimate Dog Shampoo Guide: Ingredients, Testing, Bath & Coat Care

 What Is the Normal Appearance of a Dog’s Skin and Coat?

 A healthy dog’s skin is smooth, soft, and free from redness, flakes, or bald spots.
-Their coat should look shiny, feel full, and move easily when you run your hand through it.
-There shouldn’t be tangles, excessive shedding, or dullness.
+Their coat should feel full and look shiny when you run your hand through it.
+It shouldn’t be stiff, have knots, or shed too much.

 Learning About Common Skin Problems and Their Solutions